PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/git.rst

     For example, if you add a feature to your code, and fix a bug at the same time.
 You can add everything, review everything, commit the changes associated with your fix with the specific description, and then do the same for your new feature.
 Remember that your commit messages need to be descriptive enough to easily navigate the repository’s history.

+.. only:: not latex

+    .. asciinema:: ../_static/asciicast/git/firstfile.cast
+        :rows: 30

 Navigating the history
 ^^^^^^^^^^^^^^^^^^^^^^